lwkchan/news-summary-challenge/README.md

 ## How to use

 Prerequisite - ensure you have Node and the Bundler Ruby gem on your machine.
+You will also need selenium-webdriver if you want to run the feature tests.

 1. Clone this repo
 2. In the command line, change into this repo and run ```http-server``` or ```node_modules/http-server/bin/http-server ```